CantBeKarma/tlou-sa-mp-/README.md

 | PathFinder  | C/C++    | Plugin  | Implemented internally in FCNPC            |
 | projectiles | PAWN     | Include |                                            |
 | tlou        | PAWN     | Include | Related to tlou_server plugin (ex.
 SA-MP+) |

+# Discord

+An official discord server is available here: https://discord.gg/54WrPcv

+I don't know for how long people are going to be active there.